gordancso/gordancos.github.io/README.md

-## About me webpage - Gordan Chung
+## ReadMe
-The webpage is made up of simple html/CSS/Javascript/bootstrap things.
+The webpage is made up of html/CSS/Javascript/bootstrap.
+I'm trying to make it as simple as it can..

-#### Styling
+#### Styling.
 CSS/ HTML syntax are used for this purpose.

-#### Responsive header
+Parallax effect will be disabled on mobile device thru media query..
-Bootstrap is used (with drop list).
+Some of the icons/images will provide some hover effect.

-#### photo album
+#### Some other words.
-JS is used.
-Initialise the album with imageIndex = 0 which links to the imageArray with all file names.
-In each click, the onclick update the imageIndex (depends on "previous" or "next" is clicked) and get the file name in the imageArray.
-The descriptions of each photos are also put in an array, updated in a similar way as the imageArray does.
+JS is used for click to display box part and the toggle-collapse.

 ### Please do not copy any data from this webpage.